IBM/ibm-spectrum-scale-csi/README.md

 ## Advanced Configuration

 Following is advanced configuration of IBM Spectrum Scale CSI driver and is not supported through the installer "spectrum-scale-driver.py".
+Perform the below steps after running the installer "spectrum-scale-driver.py".

+Note: This advanced configuration is supported through operator and manual steps given below are not needed.

 ### Remote mount support